Inez Tenenbaum: 2004 U.S. Senate run

 Tenenbaum was the Democratic candidate in the 2004 election for retiring Democrat Fritz Hollings's seat in the U.S. Senate; she lost to Republican nominee Jim DeMint by 152,783 votes.

 Law firm

 In 2016, she announced she would join the law firm of Wyche, P.A.
 Her practice focuses on consumer product safety and risk management, working particularly with manufacturers and retailers of consumer products to ensure compliance with applicable consumer product safety requirements and to protect the client's brand.

 Awards

 In 2001, The Center for Creative Leadership, a nonprofit education institution in Greensboro, North Carolina, named Inez Tenenbaum the recipient of its third annual Distinguished Alumni Award for "making leadership a fundamental requirement for school reform as part of South Carolina's strategic plan for education."

 In 2009, Washingtonian Magazine listed Inez Tenenbaum as one of the 100 Most Powerful Women in Washington, DC.

 Personal

-Tenenbaum and her husband Samuel Tenebaum reside in Lexington, South Carolina.
+Tenenbaum and her husband Samuel Tenenbaum reside in Lexington, South Carolina.
 She is Methodist, and her husband is Jewish.